Areas of Experience

 history and philosophy of science, esp. postpositivism and cognitive science

 interdisciplinary approaches to studying consciousness, perception, and phenomenology

 My primary research program utilizes approaches from cognitive psychology and cognitive neuroscience to study the dynamic control of attention.
-In particular, I am interested in how we switch attention between and divide attention among multiple tasks and stimuli, and how we ignore irrelevant, distracting information.
+In particular, I am interested in how we switch attention between and divide attention among multiple tasks, and how we ignore irrelevant, distracting information.
 I am also interested in how we use informational cues to direct our attention toward task-relevant information in the world around us.
-Our lab's most recent research uses behavioral (response time [RT] and accuracy) and noninvasive brain (electroencephalography [EEG] and event-related potential [ERP]) measures to examine how we attend to and inhibit color information and how we switch attention between visual and auditory tasks.
+Our lab's most recent research uses behavioral (response time [RT] and accuracy) and noninvasive brain (electroencephalography [EEG] and event-related potential [ERP]) measures to examine how we attend to and inhibit color and motion information and how we switch attention between visual and auditory tasks.
 I also enjoy writing and teaching about issues pertaining to science in society, particularly issues concerning the methodology, ethics, history, and philosophy of the social, behavioral, and brain sciences.

 Edit this page?

 If you are Russell Costa, please click here to edit this page.